Want to do a global health elective during medical school? Below is a step by step plan to get you started.

-Highway to Health (HTH) is the provider of the UNC-sanctioned insurance.
-You must purchase this from Shay Slifko () in the Office of International Activities.
+HTH is the provider of the UNC-sanctioned international travel insurance.
 The daily premium is $1.42/day.
 If you need coverage before or after the dates of your project, the premium is $2.95/day.
 After you purchase the insurance, Shay Slifko will send an email confirmation directly to the Office of Student Affairs stating you are able to apply for credit for the elective.
 You will receive an insurance card directly from HTH that you should carry with you when you travel.
-You can start the process of purchasing insurance by filling out the web form found here or under the "Forms" section of our website.
+You can start the process of purchasing insurance by filling out the web form found here or under the "Medical Students tab/Travel Health Insurance" section of our website.

 **Please note: You are not able to sign up for before/after coverage until after you have received an email from HTH enrollment with your assigned certificate number.
 Before/after coverage registration is located on a separate website and is not done through our web form.**